rooseveltframework/roosevelt/README.md

 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
 This setting is ignored in development mode.
   - Default: *[Boolean]* `true`.
-- `suppressLogs`: Accepts an object containing two related parameters:
+- `suppressLogs`: Accepts an object containing four related parameters:
   - `httpLogs`: *[Boolean]* When set to true, Roosevelt will not log HTTP requests to the console.
   - `rooseveltLogs`: *[Boolean]* When set to true, Roosevelt will not log app status to the console.
   - `rooseveltWarnings`: *[Boolean]* When set to true, Roosevelt will not log app warnings to the console.